-Example: BB:C2K:BST2:CGR1:RCON 4 selects radio configuration RC4 for the first traffic channel of base station 2.
+selects radio configuration RC4 for the first traffic channel of base station 2.
 This setting is valid for all sub channels of the traffic channel.
-With RC4, the traffic channel includes a F-DCCH. :BB:C2K:BST2:CGR1:COFF4:TPC:DATA DLIS selects the DLISt data source.
+With RC4, the traffic channel includes a Fselects the DLISt data source.

+:BB:C2K:BST2:CGR1:COFF4:TPC:DATA DLIS

 MMEM:CDIR "/var/user/temp/Lists" selects the directory for the data lists.

-BB:C2K:BST2:CGR1:COFF4:TPC:DATA:DSEL "cdma\ch4" selects the file cdma\ch4 as the data source.
-This file must be in specified directory and it must have the file extension \.dm\iqd.
+BB:C2K:BST2:CGR1:COFF4:TPC:DATA:DSEL "cdma_ch4" selects the file cdma ch4 as the data source.
+This file must be in specified directory and it must have the file extension

+.dm iqd.